fastai/course-v3/docs/start_gradient.md

 ## Step 3 : Update the fastai library

-Before you start working you will need to update the fastai library.
+Before you start working you will need to update the fastai library and lesson notebooks.
 To do this you will have to access the terminal.
 You can do this by clicking in 'New', 'Terminal'.

 <img alt="terminal" src="/images/terminal.png" class="screenshot">